JakobGM/patito/docs/tutorial/database-integration.rst

         dw-->|cached Patito<br>integration|ds

 Many data-driven applications involve data that must be retrieved from a database, either a remote data warehouse solution such as Databricks or Snowflake, or a local database such as DuckDB or SQLite3.
-Patito offers a database-agnostic API to query such sources in an efficient way by utilizing intelligent caching.
+Patito offers a database-agnostic API to query such sources, returning the result as a polars DataFrame, while offering intelligent query caching on top.
 By the end of this tutorial you will be able to write data ingestion logic that looks like this:

 .. code::